EmergentProperly/Volca-Sync-Divider/README.md

 Two LEDs provide a visual aid for timing.
-NOTE: Triggering play on the master Volca, when both LEDs flash together, ensures all volcas will sync.
+NOTE: Triggering play on the Volca(s), when both LEDs flash together, ensures all volcas will sync.
 The default code has both LEDs ON every 8 pulses.
 Slave Volcas will trigger on the slower, divided steps.